josephfrahill/ahk-scripts/README.md

 ## 🧩 Tip: Start on Boot

 To have these scripts run automatically when you log in, place a shortcut to the `.ahk` file (or a compiled `.exe` version) in your Startup folder.
-Just palcing the `.ahk` file may also work.
+Just placing the `.ahk` file may also work.

 🗂 **All Users Startup Folder:**